CRA remitter category for qualifying small employers that remit payroll amounts four times a year instead of monthly or accelerated.

-A quarterly remitter is a Canadian payroll remitter classification used for qualifying employers whose payroll remittance schedule is handled quarterly rather than on the regular or accelerated timetable.
+A quarterly remitter is a CRA payroll remitter category for qualifying employers whose source deductions are remitted four times a year instead of on the regular monthly or accelerated timetable.

 The payroll meaning of the term is about eligibility and timing.
 The category matters because it changes the remittance rhythm, but it is not available in every employer situation.